Twitch0125/Twitch0125.github.io/content/blog/i-made-the-same-app-in-deno-and-node.md

 ## Deno had the smaller docker image size
 Deno's image was about 120mb, while the node app was about 170mb

+# Closing thoughts
+Overall the Deno app was simpler to comprehend and write, besides learning how Preact works.
+It's a big bummer that it uses so much memory.

+The node app I over complicated by using Nuxt.
+I need to redo it with a stack similar to Fresh.
+I did learn a lot about streams in Node though.
+I'd never used streams before and it took a while for them to "click", though I'm sure I'm still missing some info on them.